cemenenkoff/pythonomicon/README.md

 The commands you'll use 99% of the time are:
 - `git clone`
-  - Creates a copy of an existing repository from a remote server to your local machine.
+  - Create a copy of an existing repository from a remote server to your local machine.
 - `git branch`
-  - Lists, creates, or deletes branches within a repository.
+  - List, create, or delete branches within a repository.
 - `git checkout`
-  - Switches between branches or restores files in the working directory.
+  - Switch between branches or restore files in the working directory.
 - `git add`
-  - Stages changes (new, modified, or deleted files) to be included in the next commit.
+  - Stage changes (new, modified, or deleted files) to be included in the next commit.
 - `git commit`
-  - Records the staged changes to the repository with a descriptive message.
+  - Record any staged changes to the repository with a descriptive message.
 - `git push`
-  - Uploads local commits to a remote repository.
+  - Upload local commits to a remote repository.
 - `git pull`
-  - Fetches and integrates changes from a remote repository into the current branch.
+  - Fetche and integrate changes from a remote repository into the current branch.

-Rarely, you'll need additional commands when managing a complex code base.
+Less often, you'll need additional commands when managing a complex code base.
 [This video by ByteByteGo](https://www.youtube.com/watch?v=0chZFIZLR_0) is a great introduction to them.

 <p align="center">
   <img src="img/git-merge-rebase.jfif" alt="logo" height="600"/>
 </p>

 - `git merge`
-  - Combines changes from one branch into another, creating a merge commit that integrates the histories of both branches.
+  - Combine changes from one branch into another, creating a merge commit that integrates the histories of both branches.
 - `git rebase`
-  - Moves or re-applies a series of commits to a new base commit, creating a linear project history.
+  - Move or re-apply a series of commits to a new base commit, creating a linear project history.
 - `squash commit`
-  - Combines multiple commits into a single commit, simplifying the commit history and making it cleaner.
+  - Combine multiple commits into a single commit, simplifying the commit history.
 This can be done during a rebase or merge.

 <!-- TOC --><a name="32-general-strategy-to-git-development"></a>
 ## 3.2 General Strategy to Git Development
 After cloning a project and aunthenticating, you want to have a cohesive general approach to developing new features in your repo.
-1. 💾 ***Commit frequently.*** You want to maintain a clean commit history by committing frequently, logically separating changing with meaningful commit messages.
-This makes reading the commit history much easier in the future.
+1. 💾 ***Commit frequently.*** You want to maintain a clean commit history by committing frequently, logically chunking updates with meaningful commit messages.
+This makes reading the commit history much easier.
 2. ❌ ***Avoid partial pushes.*** Only push to remote when your work is ready, and avoid partial pushes.
 This is an essential practice to prevent bugs in production.
 3. 🌱 ***Develop on new branches.*** To make sure things don't get mixed up, its best to develop new features or bugfixes on new branches.
-Working solely on `master` is only really appropriate when you're the sole author of a project, and even still, creating new branches for particularly large feature changes saves a lot of headache if anything ever needs to be rolled back.
+Working solely on `master` is only really appropriate when you're the sole author of a project, and even still, creating new branches for particularly large feature changes saves a lot of headache if anything ever needs to be rolled back, even if you are working alone.

 <!-- TOC --><a name="33-usual-git-workflow"></a>
 ## 3.3 Usual Git Workflow
 Here's how my standard development process looks on a daily basis.
 Again, `merge` or `rebase` aren't used often, so they aren't a part of this flow.
-1. Clone the repository from its remote location to your local machine.
+1. 📥 Clone the repository from its remote location to your local machine.
    1. `git clone <url>`
       1. This can be done with SSH or HTTPS.
 SSH saves time in the long run and could be considered slightly more secure, but both methods are just fine.
-2. Make a new branch and switch to it.
+2. 🌱 Make a new branch and switch to it.
    1. `git branch <name>` to create the branch.
    2. `git checkout <name>` to switch to it.
    3. *Or*, use `git checkout -b <name>` to do it all at once (this is the easiest way).
-3. Make changes locally by creating new files or editing existing ones.
+3. 📝 Make changes locally by creating new files or editing existing ones.
-4. Add the changes to the Staging Area.
+4. 📨 Add the changes to the Staging Area.
    1. `git add .`
       1. Note that `.` means *all* files, but you could specify individual ones with `git add "myfile.txt"` if you wanted to.
-5. Commit the changes with a *meaningful* message (easier said than done):
+5. 📬 Commit the changes with a *meaningful* message (easier said than done):
    1. `git commit -m "asdf"`
 6. Repeat steps 3-5 for subsequent changes, paced at logical intervals.
-7. Push all commits to the remote repository.
+7. 📤 Push all commits to the remote repository.
    1. `git push`
 8. To learn even more, [MIT provides an in-depth guide to learning the Git workflow](https://ocw.mit.edu/ans7870/6/6.005/s16/getting-started/#git).